 - Airpoints rewards program

 Having to fly with kids domestically or internationally can be tough so it sure does help when you have an airline that does what it can to ease some of that discomfort and Air New Zealand definitely does do this!
 Check out more of our airline reviews here.

 If you happen to be heading to New Zealand, be sure to check out all our articles on this beautiful country in our New Zealand archives.

-Ready to book your own Qantas flight?
+Ready to book your own Air New Zealand flight?
 Check out the latest flight deals.